dhruvasagar/packup/README.md

 Package manager so dope, you just packup and leave.
 Leverage `packages` and `jobs` for easy & fast management.

-> NOTE: This is only supports VIM, support for NeoVIM is being added.
+> NOTE: This only supports VIM, support for NeoVIM is being added.

 ## Requirements